ga4gh/refget/docs/seqcol.md

 - *Endpoint*: `GET /list/:object_type?page=:page&page_size=:page_size&:attribute1=:attribute1_level1_repr&attribute2=:attribute2_level1_repr` (`REQUIRED`)
 - *Description*: Lists identifiers for a given object type in singular form (*e.g.* `/list/collection`).
 This endpoint provides a way to discover what sequence collections a service provides.
   Returned lists can be filtered to only objects with certain attribute values using query parameters.
-  Page numbering begins at page 0 (the first page is page 0).
+  Page numbering begins at page 0.
 - *Return value*: The output is a paged list of identifiers following the [GA4GH paging guide format](https://www.ga4gh.org/what-we-do/technical-alignment-subcommittee-tasc/#section_1), grouped into a `results` and a `pagination` section.
 If no `?:attribute=:attribute_level1_repr` query parameters are provided, the endpoint will return all items (paged).
 Adding one `:attribute` and `:attribute_level1_repr` pair as *query parameters*  will filter results to only the collections with the given level 1 attribute digest.
 If multiple attributes are provided, the filter should require ALL of these attributes to match (so multiple attributes are treated with an `AND` operator).